 Whether a product is eligible to enter will depend upon a risk assessment of the exporting country taking into account the presence or absence of certain diseases in Guatemala.
 All fresh or processed animal products are considered high risk.
 Plants under this high-risk category include: fresh or dehydrated medicinal plants; ethnic, fresh and dried fruits; grains and flours; ethnic and fresh vegetables; fruit and vegetable pulp either frozen or specially treated.
-For fresh vegetable products, considered in the high-risk category (please refer to Guatemala FAIRS report GT1012), a phytosanitary certificate needs to be included in addition of the Free Sales Certificate.
+For fresh vegetable products, considered in the high-risk category (please refer to Guatemala 2012 FAIRS report), a phytosanitary certificate needs to be included in addition of the Free Sales Certificate.

 Guatemala's import requirements for the Sanitary and/or Phytosanitary Certificates are very strict.
 Export Certificate requirements are based on sanitary concerns in accordance with the exporting country's Sanitary or Phytosanitary (SPS) status.
 However, Guatemala has granted some concessions to the United States, since it is Guatemala's main trade partner and due to good government-to-government communications.
 In March 2006, Guatemala recognized the U.S. food safety inspection system as equivalent.
 Therefore, for U.S. meats and products, the FSIS Certificate of Wholesomeness is considered valid for Sanitary, Microbiological, and Free Sales purposes.
 Analytical certificates still need to be presented for all frozen and processed sea food products to expedite registration.
-U.S. exports often require an "attestation" of the corresponding certificates.
-Following is a table describing in detail attestations required in Guatemala for some products.
-The complete list of microbiological and analytical requirements for exports to comply with Guatemalan law on food products can be found at: http://portal.mspas.gob.gt/indice_de_alimentos.html.
-It is important to note that in June 2009, harmonized microbiological standards were established for Central America (please review previous link).
+The concession has been given to U.S. origin products.
+If the U.S. exporting company is exporting meat and meat products, either frozen or processed, Guatemalan authorities will require an official letter from the country of origin of the meat, allowing for inspection of their exporters' plant facilities.